eunderwood11/data-science-portfolio/README.md

 Here is a breakdown of the projects included in this portfolio:

 * **MySQL Cafe Database**
     * *Description:* Database design and querying project where I created a relational schema for a cafe and wrote complex SQL queries.
+The goal was to design a system that captures the core functions of a café while keeping the structure simple and easy to understand.
     * **Skills:** MySQL Workbench, SQL
     * **[View Project]**(`https://github.com/eunderwood11/data-science-portfolio/cafedatabase/tree/main`)